wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Note that Aα and Bγ are orthologs despite their different functions, and so if the intention is to study the evolution of a particular functional product, such as the α function, we need to be able to distinguish the Aα/Bα pair from the Aα/Bγ pair.
 This can be done using sequence similarity, which would be expected to be greater for the Aα/Bα pair as they will be evolving under almost identical evolutionary pressures.
 Errors in functional orthology assignment can easily occur, depending on sequence and functional similarity and whether all related genes have been discovered.
-The gene tree inferred from these 5 genes has multiple occurrences of both species A and B ({numref}`w3f2.5`B).
+The gene tree inferred from these five genes has multiple occurrences of both species A and B ({numref}`gene_duplication_speciation`B).

-Consider the trees in {numref}`w3f2.6`, a species tree and a gene tree.
+Consider the trees in {numref}`IL_tree`, a species tree and a gene tree.
 There are multiple occurrences of the terminals from the species tree (bovine, sheep, pig etc.) in the gene tree, each grouped with a different Interleukin sequence type.
-These are the paralogs, that probably resulted from gene duplication events during the proliferation of the IL clade.
+These are the paralogs that probably resulted from gene duplication events during the proliferation of the IL clade.
-In fact, we can deduce that 4 gene duplication events must have happened, to explain the occurrence of for instance "human" at three positions in the gene tree (indicated with green highlight in {numref}`w3f2.6`), namely i) in the IL-1α clade, ii) in the IL-1rα clade, and iii) as a sister pair in the IL-1β clade.
+In fact, we can deduce that 4 gene duplication events must have happened, to explain the occurrence of for instance "human" at three positions in the gene tree (indicated with green in {numref}`IL_tree`), namely I) in the IL-1α clade, II) in the IL-1rα clade, and III) as a sister pair in the IL-1β clade.
 The fourth duplication event would be necessary to assume to explain the IL-1β versus IL-1βm copies.
 All gene copies in this tree are homologs, some are orthologs (for instance Human IL-1β and Mouse IL-1β), and some are paralogs (for instance Human IL-1β and Human IL-1βm).

-:::{figure} images/Week3/w3_02_6.png
+:::{figure} images/Week3/IL-tree.png
-:alt:
+:alt: Species tree and a gene tree of mammalian Interleukin-1 genes.
-:align: center
+:width: 100%
-:name: w3f2.6
+:name: IL_tree

 A species tree based on external evidence (left) and a gene tree based on a comparison of mammalian Interleukin-1 genes (right).
-In the gene tree, both alpha and beta copies can be seen, which are probably the result of gene duplications (see {numref}`w3f2.5`)
+In the gene tree, both alpha and beta copies can be seen, which are probably the result of gene duplications (see {numref}`gene_duplication_speciation`)
 :::

-The tree in {numref}`w3f2.7` is a so-called _reconciled tree_, which has been inferred as an extended tree that would be necessary to assume in order to explain the position and distribution of all IL sequence types in the gene tree.
+The tree in {numref}`IL_reconciled` is a so-called _reconciled tree_, which has been inferred as an extended tree that would be necessary to assume in order to explain the position and distribution of all IL sequence types in the gene tree.
-Apart from four gene duplications (marked δ{sub}`1`, δ{sub}`2`, δ{sub}`3` and δ{sub}`4`), several _gene losses_ too would need to be assumed to explain the pattern in the gene tree in {numref}`w3f2.6`.
+Apart from four gene duplications (marked δ{sub}`1`, δ{sub}`2`, δ{sub}`3` and δ{sub}`4`), several _gene losses_ too would need to be assumed to explain the pattern in the gene tree in {numref}`IL_tree`.

-:::{figure} images/Week3/w3_02_7.png
+:::{figure} images/Week3/IL-reconciled.png
-:alt: A reconciled tree
+:alt: A reconciled tree of the species tree and gene tree of mammalian Interleukin-1 genes.
-:align: center
+:width: 100%
-:name: w3f2.7
+:name: IL_reconciled

-Reconciled tree for the mammalian interleukin-1 gene tree shown in {numref}`w3f2.6`.
+Reconciled tree for the mammalian interleukin-1 gene tree shown in {numref}`IL_tree`.
 Gene losses are indicated in light grey.
-Of the four duplications required, three are supported by the presence of multiple copies of IL in the same mammal species, and one (δ{sub}`3`) is required to explain the incongruence between IL-1 and mammalian phylogeny (from Page & Holms 1998)
+Of the four duplications required, three are supported by the presence of multiple copies of IL in the same mammal species, and one (δ{sub}`3`) is required to explain the incongruence between IL-1 and mammalian phylogeny.
+Credits: {cite}`phylogenetic_approach_1998`.
 :::

 When our individuals are meant to represent species, it would in principle be a _species tree_.
-{numref}`w3f2.8` shows an example of multiple gene trees (in colour) contributing to the species tree (indicated by black lines) as a result of _species tree estimation_ analysis.
+{numref}`embedded_tree` shows an example of multiple gene trees (in colour) contributing to the species tree (indicated by black lines) as a result of _species tree estimation_ analysis.
 Such analysis is beyond the scope of this course, but it is of course important to always keep in mind at what level your phylogenetic reconstruction is, whether at the species, gene, or even biogeographic area level.

-:::{figure} images/Week3/w3_02_8.png
+:::{figure} images/Week3/embedded-tree.png
-:alt:
+:alt: Gene trees embedded in a species tree of western pocket gophers (Geomyidae, Thomomys).
-:align: center
+:width: 100%
-:name: w3f2.8
+:name: embedded_tree

-Gene trees, in colour, embedded in the species tree (black lines); Western pocket gophers (Geomyidae, Thomomys). (from Heled \_et al.* Mol.
-Biol.
-Evol.
-2010).
+Gene trees, in colour, embedded in the species tree (black lines) of western pocket gophers (_Geomyidae, Thomomys_).
+Credits: {cite}`embedded_tree_2009` CC-BY-NC 2.5 http://creativecommons.org/licenses/by-nc/2.5.
 :::

 (nodalsupportthebootstrap)=